graphql-nexus/nexus/examples/star-wars/README.md

-# GQLiteral Star Wars:
+# GraphQLiteral Star Wars:

-This is meant to demonstrate some of the features of GQLiteral.
+This is meant to demonstrate some of the features of GraphQLiteral.

 ### Changes from the graphql-js example: